A quantum picture of light-suppressed photosynthetic charge transfer: Model

 We are thus motivated to invoke an analytical approach to a better understanding of this localization effect.
-For simplicity, we assume degenerate $\ket{L}$ and $\ket{R}$, and solve the Schr\"{o}dinger equation to obtain a solution of the form (see Appendix~A),
+For simplicity and inspired by the estimated small redox potential difference between PC and P700 within the charge transfer complex,~\cite{haehnel1996} we assume degenerate $\ket{L}$ and $\ket{R}$, and solve the Schr\"{o}dinger equation to obtain a solution of the form (see Appendix~B in the Supplementary Materials for details),

 with which we find the analytical expressions of density matrices.
 A further simplification of the results is rendered with the assumption of a zero detuning, \emph{i.e.}, the incident photons are resonant with the electronic transition from $\ket{R}$ to $\ket{R^*}$.
 The eigenvectors of $H_n$ are then found to be